Navigate to your survey overview and click the printer symbol.

 The send-out date must be sometime between the survey’s start date and min. one day before the survey’s end date.
 If you cannot choose your desired send-out date you will need to go to Other Settings in your survey and change the start and/or end date of the survey.

-Netigate automatically recognises if your respondent list contains doublets.
+Netigate automatically recognises if the Excel file you upload contains doublets.
 This means there is no risk that you distribute a survey twice to the same person.
+Note: If you use several Excel files, the system will not recognise duplicates from different files.

 By going to the Distribution tab in the left menu you can see your saved send-outs in one list.
 On the right-hand side, you can see Respondents and Sent.
 Under Sent you can see a number which shows you how many people the survey has been sent to.
 Also, the status on the left-hand side changes from a green dot to a green tick.